Healthy Homes Assessment Kenepuru

 Insulation Kenepuru

-The "R" signifies thermal resistance, and is a gauge of how well the insulation is able to resist heat flow.
-The more R-value is higher, the higher the quality of insulation.
+The "R" stands for thermal resistance, and it is a measurement of how well insulation can withstand heat flow.
+The higher the R-value, the more effective the insulation.

 Check out the complete details of the Healthy Homes insulation standard.